 In this article, I will submerge you into the world of flood damage and emergency flood damage response, and share with you the value and importance of dealing with a flood damage event with speed and precision.

-2. The next reason why you want to hurry up and start dealing with flood damage restoration is that the longer you wait, the more expensive the job is going to be.
+2. The next reason you want to hurry up and start dealing with flood damage restoration is that the longer you wait, the more expensive the job will be.
 The longer you leave a water damage event, the more your structure will be permanently damaged and require more extreme restoration.
 Leaving a water damage event alone for so long and just ignoring it could potentially cause problems with your insurance company if you decide to file the claim.

 3. The longer you let the water sit, the greater the chances of developing a serious mold issue become.
 Call an emergency flood damage response team as soon as possible to minimize mold growth.